David S. Miller: Linux networking

 Miller is one of the maintainers of the Linux TCP/IP stack and has been key in improving its performance in high load environments.
 He also wrote and/or contributed to numerous network card drivers in the Linux kernel.

 eBPF

-Miller is currently working on Linux's dynamic tracing technology, called eBPF.
+As of 2019, Miller was working on Linux's dynamic tracing technology, called eBPF.

 Speeches

-David delivered the keynote at netdev 0.1 on February 16, 2015, in Ottawa.
+David delivered the keynote address at netdev 0.1 on February 16, 2015, in Ottawa.

-He also delivered the keynote at Ottawa Linux Symposium in 2000, and another keynote at Linux.conf.au in Dunedin in January 2006.
+He previously delivered keynotes at the Ottawa Linux Symposium in 2000, and at Linux.conf.au in Dunedin in January 2006.

 He gave a talk on "Multiqueue Networking Developments in the Linux Kernel" at the July 2009 meeting of the New York Linux Users Group.